What are the visa & residency requirements in Italy?

 We asked people about the visa & residency requirements in Italy, they wrote...

 "I have 3 Italian lawyers in the family and they will be the first ones to tell you how difficult it is to deal with the government.
 The website says one thing; the checklist provided by the consulate says another, etc. And then ALL of it is subject to interpretation!
 My cousins tried to help my brother with his citizenship paperwork to no avail.
 Eventually he found a specialist in Bologna and he became a citizen 3 years ago.
 I am using her now and even with a lawyer I have found the same problems you have experienced: conflicting information, the attitude, etc. My interview (which I attended alone but was prepped by my lawyer via Skype) was very difficult.
 As soon as I left, I burst into tears.
 Now I'm waiting for the 'verdict.'
-They say it could take a year for a decision," explained one expat living in Palermo Sicily, Italy.
+They say it could take a year for a decision," commented one expat who made the move to Palermo Sicily, Italy.

 Connect